 Through Project ACT, IDPH is distributing up to one million at-home antigen tests to 200,000 Illinois households.
-You can request one package of five tests on a first-come-first-serve basis at the Request Free Tests page on the IDPH website.
+You can request one package of five tests on a first-come-first-serve basis at the Project ACT website.
 The tests will be delivered to the home address.